-One of the questions I get asked the most is… “What happens if it rains!?”
+One of the questions I get asked the most is… “What happens if it rains on the day of my session!?”
 Truth is, that happens A LOT here in the PNW – so I’ve compiled a blog post full of my tips & tricks to beating (or embracing) the elements! *hint* The photo above was taken while it was pouring rain!

 Indoor Photo Session Location Ideas